JollyMort/monero-research/Monero Dynamic Block Size and Dynamic Minimum Fee/Monero Dynamic Block Size and Dynamic Minimum Fee - DRAFT.md

 The minimum fee expansion factor `W_0` scales everything together.
 Halving the `W_0` would halve the minimum growth rate, and would halve the minimum fee for any given network state.
 It would also double the transition zone, ie the block size at which the penalty formula transitions into old one would be doubled.
 With this, even the old min. fee formula would be scaled since `W_0` is used as a constant in the old fee formula as well.

-The typical transaction size `T_0` affects the point at which new formulas transition into old ones.
-It also affects the minimum fee for any network state.
-Doubling it would halve the minimum fee but the post-transition growth rate with the minimum fee would remain the same.
-For example, if the actual typical transaction size would remain unchanged and we would only double the `T_0`, the meaning would be that, with the minimum fee, it would become feasible to add 2 transactions instead of 1 and the minimum fee per TX would be halved as well.
+The typical transaction size `T_0` affects the point at which new formulas transition into old ones and the way penalty is discounted.
+Doubling it would enable a block size increase for 2 TX with the minimum fee, if the actual typical transaction size would remain unchanged.

-### 5. Wallet Fee Settings
+### 5. Recommended Change

+The option of keeping the current min. fee formula is seen as preferred since it would not significantly impact cost of expansion when compared to pre-RCT situation.
+As described previously, the price of first feasible step would then be discounted such that it's achievable with the current minimum fee. which is currently at around 0.29$/TX.

+This could be seen as an already high fee, since for Bitcoin it took some significant transaction pressure for fees to build up to 0.29$/TX.
+In contrast, Monero fees are 0.29$/TX just because it is arbitrarily set as such.
+It could be argued that something called a minimum should be some level below what an user is willing to pay by default.

+Currently, the wallet uses the minimum fee as the default, and offers multipliers of x20 and x166 as tools to give transacions priority.
+An additional multiplier of x4 is proposed to be added and set as the default.
+To keep the default fee the same as it is now, we'd need to lower the minimum fee by a factor of 4.
+We can do this by increasing the min. free block size to `M_0 = 120kB`, which would reduce the minimum fee by a factor of 2.
+Considering that in the next HF it is planned to optimize RCT range proofs and the transaction size could be halved, that would give it another factor of 2.
+If it will be less, then the `M_0` could be increased proportionally more to get a factor of 4 overall:

+M_0 = 120kB * (7500 bytes / T_0).

+With a 50% reduction in TX size we get `T_0 = 7500 bytes` and M_0 = 120kB, and
+with 0% reduction in TX size we'd get `T_0 = 15000 bytes` and M_0 = 240kB.

+This would allow the network to fit 16 typical transactions in a single block, as opposed to 4-5 as it is now.
+It would reduce the fee required to expand the blocks to 17 transactions, and would give users the option to reduce the fee paid in case of market price shocks.

 ### 6. Conclusion